 18A Embargo Reporting Service

-18A.1 Without prejudice to the generality of Regulation 18.8 (public confirmation of a registration embargo under any Divisional Fair Play Rule), The League shall be entitled to make available to Clubs a service which will inform all Clubs of the identity of those Clubs that are from time to time subject to an embargo on the registration of players (“Embargo Reporting Service”).
+18A.1 Without prejudice to the generality of Regulation 18.8 (public confirmation of a registration embargo under any Divisional Fair Play Rule), The League shall be entitled to publish the identity of those Clubs that are from time to time subject to an embargo on the registration of players (“Embargo Reporting Service”).

-The Embargo Reporting Service will be made available to Clubs via the IFAS online system (accessible via the Club Portal).
+The Embargo Reporting Service will be made available in the Governance Section of www.efl.com.

 18A.2 The League must notify a Club (which will be given by email to the Club Secretary) of the imposition of an embargo, and the proposed inclusion of the Club’s name on the Embargo Reporting Service (“Embargo Notice”).